How Justin Welsh Built a $1.7M Solo Business in Just 3.5 Years

 Always Be Analyzing

-There are 2 pieces to getting better at short-form writing:
+There are 2 pieces to get better at short-form writing:

 1. Consistency